renovatebot/renovate/lib/modules/manager/gradle/readme.md

 As the output of these commands can be very large, any text other than errors (in `stderr`) is discarded.

-### Verification metadata
+### Dependency verification

-If Removate finds any `gradle/verification-metadata.xml` file, Renovate updates the content by using the `gradle --write-verification-metadata <hashTypes>` command.
+If Renovate finds a `gradle/verification-metadata.xml` file, it updates the content by using the `gradle --write-verification-metadata <hashTypes>` command.
 Renovate will check the file for existing hash types (like `sha256`) and use them as `<hashTypes>`.